Can soil carbon help fund rangeland management?

 At the Agency Level

 There is also interest in our SOC monitoring project by the BLM considering that the project is primarily taking place on publicly-owned rangelands they manage.
-We met with staff from the BLM UT State Office in Salt Lake City multiple times throughout YR1 of this study to discuss the scope of the project and study results.
+We met with staff from the BLM UT State Office in Salt Lake City multiple times throughout YR1 and YRs of this study to discuss the scope of the project and study results.
 There was particular interest by the Assistant Manager of the BLM Salt Lake Office in participating in a field tour to gain better understanding of the complexities of conducting a SOC monitoring project across a large landscape.
-We, therefore, coordinated a field tour in conjunction with BLM District Offices.
+We, therefore, coordinated multiple field tours in conjunction with BLM District Offices.

 Across the western U.S.